Spatio-Temporal Graphical Counterfactuals: An Overview: Potential Outcome Model

-Before using the above approaches on the framework of POM, four assumptions are necessary to be accepted.
-The first is the stable unit treatment value assumption (SUTVA), defined as \begin{assumption}[SUTVA~\cite{SUTVA1980rubin}] In TABLE~\ref{table: pom}, \begin{enumerate} \item[1.] there is no interference between units, that is, neither $Y_i(1)$ nor $Y_i(0)$ is affected by what action any other unit received. \item[2.] there is no hidden versions of treatments, that is, no matter how unit $i$ received treatment $T=1$, the outcome that would be observed would be $Y_i(1)$, and similarly for treatment $T=0$. \end{enumerate} \end{assumption} SUTVA guarantees the identical independence between the experimental units, and for unit $i$, the outcome $Y_i$ is only up to its treatment $T_i$, not the others'.
-However, this assumption is not always satisfied, e.g., in the case of social network, in which there are frequent interactions between units with varying time.
+Before using the above approaches within POM framework, four assumptions must be accepted.
+The first is SUTVA, which is defined as \begin{assumption}[SUTVA~\cite{SUTVA1980rubin}] In Table~\ref{table: pom}, \begin{enumerate} \item[1.]
+There is no interference between units, that is, neither $Y_i(1)$ nor $Y_i(0)$ is affected by what action any other unit received. \item[2.]
+There are no hidden versions of treatments, that is, no matter how unit $i$ received treatment $T=1$, the outcome that would be observed would be $Y_i(1)$, and similarly for treatment $T=0$. \end{enumerate} \end{assumption} SUTVA guarantees the identical independence between the experimental units, and for unit $i$, the outcome $Y_i$ is only up to its treatment $T_i$, not the others'.
+However, this assumption is not always satisfied, e.g., in social networks, where interactions occur at varying times.

-The second assumption is consistency, defined as \begin{assumption}[Consistency~\cite{consistency1976rubin, consistency1978rubin}] In TABLE~\ref{table: pom}, if the $i$-th unit is selected for a treatment $T_i$, the observed value of $Y_i$, neither $ Y_i(1)$ nor $Y_i(0)$, is the same for all assignments of treatments to the other experimental units. \end{assumption} Another form to describe the consistency assumption through expectation $\mathbb{E}[\cdot]$ is
+The second assumption is consistency, defined as \begin{assumption}[Consistency~\cite{consistency1976rubin, consistency1978rubin}] In Table~\ref{table: pom}, if the $i$-th unit is selected for a treatment $T_i$, the observed value of $Y_i$, neither $ Y_i(1)$ nor $Y_i(0)$, is the same for all assignments of treatments to the other experimental units. \end{assumption} Another form to describe the consistency assumption through expectation $\mathbb{E}[\cdot]$ is

-where $y_1, \dots, y_N$ are the samples for $N$ units, and $t_1, \dots, t_N \in \{0, 1\}$ are the values of treatment variable $T$, as shown in TABLE~\ref{table: pom}.
-This is the same to the case of conditional expectation with $X$.
-Thus, the consistency assumption guarantees the missing counterfactual values in Section~\ref{section: app_pom} can be interpolated by the other observational values actually.
+where $y_1, \dots, y_N$ are the samples for $N$ units, and $t_1, \dots, t_N \in \{0, 1\}$ are the values of treatment variable $T$, as shown in Table~\ref{table: pom}.
+This is the same as the case of taking a conditional expectation with respect to $X$.
+Thus, the consistency assumption guarantees that the missing counterfactual values in Section~\ref{section: app_pom} can be interpolated by the other observational values.

-The third assumption is positivity, defined as \begin{assumption}[Positivity~\cite{PSM1983rubin}] In TABLE~\ref{table: pom}, $0 < P(T=1| X=x) < 1$. \end{assumption} This means for $X=x$, there are always some treatments randomly assigned with $T=0$ and $T=1$.
-Otherwise, the counterfactuals for $T=1$ could not be obtained if all units with $X=x$ are assigned with $T=0$, and this is the same to the counterfactuals for $T=0$.
+The third assumption is positivity, defined as \begin{assumption}[Positivity~\cite{PSM1983rubin}] In Table~\ref{table: pom}, $0 < P(T=1| X=x) < 1$. \end{assumption} This means that, for $X=x$, some treatments are always assigned to $T=0$ or $T=1$ at random.
+Otherwise, the counterfactuals for $T=1$ could not be obtained if all units with $X=x$ are assigned with $T=0$, and this is the same as the counterfactuals for $T=0$.